 Real People . . .
-Real Places . . .

-Videos for the Semester ...

-"How People Get Their Food in Industrial Societies"

-"Local Digestion: Making the Global at Home"

-Soul Food Junkies

-''A Film about Food, Family, and Tradition''

-(ca. 60 min., 2013)

-Kanopy Link ☐ [click ↑ here]

-or

-UMD Library Link

-[click ↑ here]

-course viewing guide
+Real Places . . .Videos for the Semester ☑ "How People Get Their Food in Industrial Societies" and what that means to various groups of people around the world.
+We'll continue to explore the social, corporeal, sacred/religious, psychological, political, economic, and cultural aspects of food via the texts, slides, and videos.
+And hopefully, also as noted last week, in the remainder of the term you will be applying your analytical anthropological-including your perception skills which you should check with the Selective Perception Tests.
+"Local Digestion: Making the Global at Home" Soul Food Junkies "A Film about Food, Family, and Tradition" (ca. 60 min., 2013) Kanopy Link [click \tag{here}] UMD Library Link [click here] course viewing guide